simonsmh/notocjk/README.md

 # NotoCJK

 NotoSansCJK & NotoSerifCJK full weight patch for Android devices.

 * NotoSansCJK full weight patch applies to Android N+
-* NotoSerifCJK full weight patch applies to Android P+ Fonts are provided by [Google](https://github.com/googlei18n/noto-cjk).
+* NotoSerifCJK full weight patch applies to Android P+

+Fonts are provided by [Google](https://github.com/googlei18n/noto-cjk).

 ## NOTICE

 * You should use latest Magisk Manager to install this module.
 If you meet any problem under installation from Magisk Manager, please try to install it from recovery.

 * Recent fixes:

-New Module Format.
+Update fonts files for NotoSansCJK 2.001

+* Known issues:

-HK is pending & waiting for Google solution in later android versions.
+HK fonts style is pending & waiting for Google solution in later android versions.

 ## Credit & Support